 Translation quality assurance is essential in any sphere of translation business but can be critical in medical, legal, accounting, and technical documentation.
 Lousy translation can influence business and in certain cases could even cause a loss of life.

 Given the pressures that can be on a translator, I feel that translators need some kind of support.
 After all, what is the general first thought when someone sees a bad translation?
 It’s likely that 95% of ordinary people would answer “the translator is guilty.”
 But is it really so easy?
 Sometimes translation companies do not go beyond translation quality control, usually made AFTER the translation is already done.
 But real translation quality assurance should start BEFORE the text comes to the translator.
-Producing high-quality text is the outcome of efforts made by all the team members, while a translation could fail not only because of a low translator’s qualification but also because of an inferior quality management system.
+Producing high-quality translations is the outcome of efforts made by all the team members.
+A translation could fail not only because of a low translator’s qualification but also because of an inferior quality management system.

 Remember, the biggest part of the iceberg is beneath the surface